Man in the office speaking on the phone with a stressed look on his face

 What struggling employees experience (and signs to look out for)

-Consequences of poor mental health in the workplace for individuals:
+Consequences of poor mental health:

 • Decrease in job satisfaction

-• Reduced engagement in work
+• Reduced engagement and creativity

-• Poor decision making
+• Poor decision making and accountability

-• Absenteeism, presenteeism
+• Increased absenteeism and presenteeism

 Consequences of poor mental health in the workplace for organizations: